God is human. In fact, God is the only truly and fully human being. Genesis 1:26-27 says:

-In order to face and overcome the Devil and the power of evil without annihilating all evil, and along with it all humans and human spirits who are evil, God took on a finite human nature from Mary, and used it as a battlefield on which to face the Devil on his own turf, defeat him, and reduce him to eternal servitude in hell under God’s power.
+In order to face and overcome the Devil and the power of evil without annihilating all evil, and along with it all humans and human spirits who are evil, God took on a finite human nature from Mary, and used it as a battlefield on which to face the Devil on the Devil’s own turf, defeat the Devil, and reduce the Devil to eternal servitude in hell under God’s power.

 Ever since then, God has used that power to maintain the balance between good and evil, or between heaven and hell.
 This ensures that we humans on earth remain in freedom to choose between good and evil.

 If God had not defeated the Devil in this way—through being born on earth and engaging in spiritual battles against and victories over the Devil throughout his lifetime on earth—we humans would all have been overwhelmed by evil, and dragged down to hell whether we wanted to go there or not.
 By our own power, we could not possibly face and overcome the vast power that the Devil had gained over humanity by the time in human history when God came to earth as Jesus Christ in order to redeem and save us from the power of the Devil.